alfmat/called-n-chosen/README.md

-Getting Started building Dad's website for called and chosen ministry.
+Getting Started building website for called and chosen ministry.

 Website is accessible at callednchosen.org